GRomeroNaranjo/tiny-shakespeare/README.md

     the sun of a double baser and a double black of purd'ring the sun of a dragon, a dragon, a dragon, a drawer

+Below you will find the training-curve for both val, and train losses, where both simultaneously decrease progressively serving at an indicator on how this model was not prone to extensive overfitting.

 ![training-curve](training-curve)